CVCO/python-trader-sdk/README.md

 - delete_api_key(exchange_id, timeout=None)

-Each method has a `timeout` parameter that will cause a `bincentive_trader.exceptions.Timeout` exception if no response is received in specified seconds.
+Each method has a `timeout` parameter that will cause a `bincentive_trader.exceptions.Timeout` exception if no response is received in the specified seconds.